Color Studies Part 2, in-person, Fall 2025

 the new studio and community space of my friend, the wonderful illustrator, Wendy MacNaughton (in Emeryville, at the Berkeley / Oakland border).
 Address provided upon registration

-limited to 10 participants
+limited to 10 participants (4 spaces left)

 About the Workshop

 This workshop was designed as a “Part 2” for people who have taken my introductory color theory class, or the equivalent, as an opportunity to continue to experiment with a range of nuanced color themes and motifs.
-During the class, each participant will create a small series of hand-painted cut paper collage studies using unique palettes, color contrasts and color harmonies that emerge from paint-mixing prompts rooted in color theory principals.
+During the class, each participant will create a small series of hand-painted cut paper collage studies using unique palettes, color contrasts, and color harmonies that emerge from paint-mixing prompts rooted in color theory principals.

-If desired, participants can also develop studies for projects that will be completed in a larger format or in different mediums, for example: as a planning phase for ceramics, a quilt, a set of paintings, etc.
+In addition to suggested exercises, everyone will create their own visual library of color references to work with as the basis for collages that emerge from individual preferences and findings.
+If desired, participants can develop studies for projects that will be completed in a larger format or in different mediums, for example: as a planning phase for a body of ceramics, a quilt, a set of paintings, etc.

-Open to practicing artists, craftsperson, designers, and general color enthusiasts alike.
+Open to practicing artists, craftspeople, designers, and general color enthusiasts alike.
 The only “pre-req” for this class is a solid foundation in color mixing and basic color theory.
 I recommend taking Experiments in Color (my basic color theory class) first if you’re new or returning to color studies after a break.

 On Materials: